7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week03_backpropagation/README.md

 ### 3b - Online vs batch learning

-Simplest _batch learning_ - do _steepest descent_, traveling perpendicular to the contour lines to the bottom of the bowl
+Simplest _batch learning_ - do _steepest descent_, traveling perpendicular to the contour lines to the bottom of the bowl.
+"We get the gradient, summed over all training cases."

 Simplest _online learning_ - zig-zag around direction of steepest descent:![](/assets/linear-neuron-online-zigzag-constraints.png)

-* It looks like paths are determined by movements that are perpendicular to constraints
-* I'm not sure where the constraints come from in this case.
-I believe you triangulate them by plotting the intersection from two points on the same contour.
+* _online learning_ - after each training case, change the weights in proportion to the error gradient for that single training case
+* The change in the weights moves us towards a constraint plane.
+In picture above, there are two training cases: each of the blue lines.
+Training case one is at upper right.
+* Start at outer red dot and compute the gradient on first training case using delta rule.
+This moves us perpendicularly towards the first constraint plane.
+* If we alternate between the training cases, we'll zigzag backwards and forwards between the two constraint planes until we intersect.

 ## 3c - Logistic Output Neuron Weight Learning